 “God opposes the proud but gives grace to the humble.”– James 4:6 (ESV)

 Finally, he gives a picture of a praying community: the suffering should pray, the cheerful should sing, the sick should be prayed over, and those who wander should be gently restored.
-Prayer is not a last resort; it is the atmosphere of a church that leans on God.
+Prayer is the atmosphere of a church that leans on God.

 “The prayer of a righteous person has great power as it is working.”– James 5:16 (ESV)

-Additionally, remember Elijah’s example—not to place him on a pedestal, but to note that he was a human like us, and yet he prayed earnestly and saw God’s care at work.
+And remember Elijah’s example—not to place him on a pedestal, but to show he was a human like us, and yet he prayed earnestly and saw God’s care at work.

 “Elijah was a man with a nature like ours, and he prayed fervently…”– James 5:17 (ESV)